Darkasinksu/Atelier-Escha-Logy-Mechanics-Reference/README.md

 ## A15SkillReference
 Contains general data on both player and enemy skills like base WT, act_tags, and targeting.
 Includes special notes where warranted.

+### A15ItemReference
+This contains general information about items and item effects in the game.
+It'll list the same kind of info as the skill reference as well as synth data and any noteworthy quirks.

 ## Future Documents

 ### A15Acts&ItemSubs
 Each skill, attack, accessory, armour, item effect, property, and otherwise get their actual effects from act tags and item subs.
 This references includes all act_tags and item_subs with information such as scaling behaviour (quality, item power, caps, fixed power, etc) variables, and so forth.
-This will help you reconstruct precise details from the following documents:
+This will help you reconstruct precise details from the item and skill docs.

-### A15ItemReference
-This will contain general and simple information about the items in the game.
-It'll list the same kind of info as the skill reference as well as synth data and any noteworthy quirks.

 ## Future Plans: